 Prawn balchão is a fiery dish from Goa (located in coastal western India) that is almost like a pickle.
 Do as the Goans do and serve it with hot plain boiled rice.
 The cuisine of the Goan region is heavily based on their abundant seafood, with influences from Hindu, Muslim, and Portuguese cultures.

 This prawn pickle will keep in the refrigerator for several days, so it is something you can make ahead and have on hand for guests or for meals later in the week.

-- 2 pounds small to medium-sized prawns (cleaned and deveined)
+2 pounds small to medium prawns, cleaned and deveined

-- 2 tablespoons garlic paste or 7 to 10 garlic cloves (chopped)
+2 tablespoons garlic paste, or 7 to 10 garlic cloves, minced

-- 1 tablespoon ginger paste or 1-inch piece of ginger (chopped)
+1 tablespoon ginger paste, or 1-inch piece of ginger, peeled and minced

-- 10 to 12 dried red chili peppers
+10 to 12 small dried red chile peppers

 1 tablespoon cumin seeds